Deploy Microsoft Dynamics 365 for Outlook by using Group Policy

-Create the Group Policy Object (GPO) and target the application to Dynamics 365 for Customer Engagement users.
+Create the Group Policy Object (GPO) and target the application to Dynamics 365 users.
 To do this, follow these steps:

-On a domain controller in the domain where Dynamics 365 for Customer Engagement is installed, start Group Policy Management.
+On a domain controller in the domain where Dynamics 365 is installed, start Group Policy Management.

 In Group Policy Management, expand Forest, Domains right-click the domain, and then click Create a GPO in this domain, and Link it here.

-In the New GPO dialog, type a name for the GPO, such as Microsoft Dynamics 365 for Customer Engagement apps Users, and then click OK.
+In the New GPO dialog, type a name for the GPO, such as Microsoft Dynamics 365 apps Users, and then click OK.

 Creating a GPO at the domain level configures the GPO with domain-wide scope.